 Journal of Audiology and Otology (JAO) reviews all manuscripts received.
 A manuscript is first reviewed for its format and adherence to the aims and scope of the journal.
-If the manuscript meets these two criteria, it is dispatched to three investigators in the field with relevant knowledge.
+If the manuscript meets these two criteria, it is dispatched to two investigators in the field with relevant knowledge.
 Assuming the manuscript is sent to reviewers, JAO waits to receive opinions from at least two reviewers.
 In addition, if deemed necessary, a review of statistics may be requested.
 The authors’ names and affiliations are removed during peer review.
 The acceptance criteria for all papers are based on the quality and originality of the research and its scientific significance.
 Acceptance of the manuscript is decided based on the critiques and recommended decision of the reviewers.
 An initial decision will normally be made within 4 weeks of receipt of a manuscript, and the reviewers’ comments are sent to the corresponding author by e-mail.
 The corresponding author must indicate the alterations that have been made in response to the reviewers’ comments item by item.
 Failure to resubmit the revised manuscript within 4 weeks of the editorial decision is regarded as a withdrawal.
 A final decision on acceptance/rejection for publication is forwarded to the corresponding author from the editor.